-South West College has a detailed Anti-Fraud and Corruption Policy and Fraud Response Plan which are revised and updated on a regular basis (June 2023 and March 2023 respectively).
+South West College has a detailed Anti-Fraud and Corruption Policy and Fraud Response Plan which are revised and updated on a regular basis.
 The Anti-Fraud and Corruption Policy and Fraud Response Plan sets out the definition of fraud, details the responsibilities regarding the prevention of fraud and highlights the procedures to be followed in the event of a fraud being detected or suspected.
 In addition, all staff are required to complete an online module on-Fraud, Bribery and Corruption.
 A Fraud Risk Assessment has been carried out, reviewed regularly and shared with the Department for the Economy and the Audit and Risk Committee.
-No cases of fraud were reported in the 2022/23 year.
+No cases of fraud were reported in the 2023/24 year.